Counselling on Salt Spring Island

 While some issues clients bring to counselling can be resolved in a few sessions, some problems have deeper roots that may be traced back to earlier stages of life or to habits or beliefs that no longer serve you.
 Perhaps our behaviours seem out of control and we find ourselves reacting in ways we wish we wouldn't.
-These matters will be explored with compassion and understanding, which can lead to healing and change.
+These matters can be explored with compassion and understanding, which can lead to healing and change.

-How we function in life is often rooted in family-of-origin experiences, in the beliefs and attitudes that prevailed as we grew up.
+How we function in life is often rooted in family-of-origin experiences, in beliefs and attitudes that prevailed as we grew up.
 Although many people make a conscious shift away from earlier influences, we can be more affected by childhood experiences than we realize.

 We are not at fault if we have not been able to develop the optimum skills for meeting life.